whatevery1says/manifest/we1s-manifest-schema-1.1.md

-  "description": "A prose description of the datapackage.", "contributors": ["A list of contributors to the datapackage."], "created": "The datetime at which this datapackage was created.", "resources" ["A list of resources belonging to the datapackage."]
+  "description": "A prose description of the datapackage.", "contributors": ["A list of contributors to the datapackage."], "created": "The datetime at which this datapackage was created.", "resources": ["A list of resources belonging to the datapackage."]
 }
 ```